AlanFoster/Node.js-And-Apache-Camel/README.md

 Deploying this application is extremely easy as currently there are no external dependencies being used (other than node.js modules)

+    cd app
-    npm install app.json
+    npm install
+    node app.json

 ##Testing##

 For testing I am looking into writing behaviour tests using the gherkin syntax.

-For testing I am using this modules
+The core modules used for testing are as follows

 - Cucumber.js
 - Zombie.js

-You can run the tests for this project with
+You can run the tests for this project with.
+Ensure the application is running prior to running these tests

     npm test